Installation to React or NextJS Applications

 The component requires a few props.
 You have to provide the ID of your workspace, current language code, and current user information.

-• workspaceCode - code of your workspace, you will find it in the Installation section in the Product Fruits administration
+- code of your workspace, you will find it in the Installation section in the Product Fruits administrationlanguage

-• language - 2 letter ISO language code, it has to match values you specified before in Product Fruits administration (see Workspace settings -> Supported Languages).
+- 2 letter ISO language code, it has to match values you specified before in Product Fruits administration (see Workspace settings -> Supported Languages).
 The language code must be lowercase.
+Note that Product Fruits can only be initalized with one language at a time.
+If language switching is needed, the Product Fruits instance should be destroyed withwindow.productFruits.services.destroy

-• user - a user information object with at least the username property filled.
-Note that this should be information about the user currently logged into your application - NOT the username of your Product Fruit's account.
+property filled.
+Note that this should be information about the user currently logged into your application - NOT the username of your Product Fruit's account.config

-• config - an optional config object, see here for available options
+- an optional config object, see here for available optionsdebug

-• debug - if set to true, you'll recieve debug info in your browser console
+- if set to true, you'll recieve debug info in your browser consoledontDestroy

-• dontDestroy - (for <2.2.0 version) PF won't be destroyed when the component is unmounted.
-Read more.
+- (for <2.2.0 version) PF won't be destroyed when the component is unmounted.
+Read more.lifeCycle

 For React applications, use the component as usual: